Hiring a Person with a Developmental Disability

 contacts or providing “job shadow” experiences.

-This term is used to describe people with a cognitive disability who have difficulty learning, and need assistance to carry out the practical and social activities of daily living.
+This term is used to describe people with a cognitive disability and need assistance to carry out the practical and social activities of daily living.
 It is a term that is used to describe a wide range of individuals with unique skills and abilities.
 Developmental disabilities include: Down Syndrome, Cerebral Palsy and Autism.

 At first, you may think that there are no jobs at your workplace for someone with a developmental disability.
 Take a look around.
 Ask your managers to list the things that they need done and do not have time to do, or that take time away from more skilled employees.
 The possibilities are endless.
 You don’t have to work this out alone, either.
 If you’re not sure how a person with a developmental disability can fit into your business, call us to arrange a tour so we can observe the work environment, learn about your specific business needs, and offer suggestions.